wkindling/wkindling.github.io/index.md

 - My avatar is from MapleStory.
 I have played Dota/Dota2 for more than ten years.
 - I enjoy collecting mechanical watches.
 I also like rock music, especially prog rock.
 - Since I started my Ph.D., I have been to live concerts by Rolling Stones, Roger Waters, Beach Boys, Yes, Scorpions, Muse, Placebo, Air Supply, Queen + Adam Lambert...
-- My favorite script is 暗恋桃花源.
-I am always waiting for that person.